bitinerant/myorigin/README.md

                                      (default: 2)
   --overkill OVERKILL                number of initial requests to make beyond
                                      minimum-match (default: 0)
+  --majority-ratio MAJORITY_RATIO    minimum ratio needed to overrule a
+                                     conflicting response; must be an integer;
+                                     a value of 2 means 2:1, or that 6
+                                     responses of 8.7.8.7 are needed to
+                                     overrule 3 responses of 7.8.4.4 (default:
+                                     3)
   --max-failures MAX_FAILURES        maximum number of failed requests allowed
                                      (default: 10)
   --max-connections MAX_CONNECTIONS  maximum number of simultaneous network